The Chicks Behind The Mission

 It is our goal to start educational conversations bringing this issue into the lexicon of the many, advocate on behalf of those who live in states without specific legislation mandating insurance companies cover fertility preservation in these cases and to assist newly diagnosed patients with need based grants to cover the costs of these procedures.
 Our organization strives to give any affected woman a choice regarding her future family before lifesaving treatment makes decisions for her.
 We will advocate, educate and fundraise until coverage is the new norm in all 50 states.

-Tracy Weiss is a cancer survivor who was diagnosed with uterine and cervical cancer at age 30.
+Tracy Weiss is a cancer survivor who was diagnosed with cervical cancer at age 30.
 She definitely knew what the cervix did, no matter what anyone tells you.
 Tracy was pretty annoyed when her insurance company denied her claim to preserve her fertility under it being ‘elective’ -- as if having a tumor was something anyone would chose.
-She remained angry until The Chick Mission was founded to help women standing in her shoes -- now she gets her revenge every time another woman receives assistance from the organization.
-Tracy is our board’s Chief Creative Officer as she is the weirdest Chick In the Flock.
-She is our Acting Executive Director because she types really really fast.
+She remained pretty pissed until The Chick Mission was founded to help women standing in her shoes -- now she gets her revenge every time another woman receives assistance from the organization.
+Tracy serves at our Executive Director and Chief Creative Officer with her magical blend of Email Inbox Management and OddBall Ideas.

 Laurie Katz, a day one employee and partner at GoldenTree Asset Management, understands what it feels like when a mother, a matriarch is affected by this disease.
 Laurie is the daughter of a strong woman who silently battled multiple forms of cancer.
 Now as a parent to teenage boys, Laurie uses her (little) free time to stand up for patients and to the disease to which her mother succumbed.